Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

   ![OptionalSeparators](https://github.com/user-attachments/assets/976d0ff7-c70e-435f-83b7-fe3939ac1cfc)

-- Various optional mods with associated descriptions are bundled that the user can enable or disable without voiding support.
-When enabling or disabling an optional mod, ensure that all other similarly named mods are also enabled or disabled.

 <details><summary>
 Expand - Optional Mods
 </summary>

 - **Optional Mods - Gameplay:**
 	- **3rd Person Camera Overhaul** - A comprehensive overhaul of the 3rd person camera with shoulder swapping, scope toggling, and smooth camera movement.
 May be enabled by 3rd person users, though 1st person is **HIGHLY** recommended for balance and animation considerations.
 	- **Auto-Equip Weapon if Unarmed** - Auto-equips weapons that are picked up while unarmed.
 May be desirable to disable for unarmed character builds.